callbacked/vela/README.md

 ### Features

-*   **OpenAI-Compatible API Support**: Connect to any LLM endpoint that is OpenAI API Compatible.
-*   **Image Messaging**: Send images to multimodal models directly from your PS Vita's camera.
+*   **Image Messaging**: Use the Vita's camera to send images to multimodal models directly from your PS Vita's camera.
 *   **Chat History and Sessions**: Conversations are saved, and you can create, delete, and switch between multiple chat sessions.